-Identified sustainability issues

-- The consultant had an interview with the representatives of the Group's senior management to assist the Group in reviewing and amending its list of sustainability issues. - The consultant assisted the Group to identify 33 issues, spanning across five aspects including Economic Performance, Environmental Protection, Employment and Labour Practices, Operating Practices and Community Investment, which serve as the basis of this internal and external stakeholder engagement. - The number of issues on the list was reduced from 37 in last year to 33 to allow a more focused discussion.

-Identified the most important sustainability issues

-- The consultant designed different engagement activities for internal and external stakeholders respectively, including training workshops and focus group discussion. - The consultant assisted the Group to collect staff's view in the form of a questionnaire survey. - All discussions and questionnaire survey are conducted in anonymity to ensure the confidentiality of the content of stakeholder engagement.

-Confirmed material sustainability issues

-- The consultant reported the stakeholders' opinions and the results of the materiality analysis to the Group's Corporate Social Report Editorial Committee - The Committee discussed the major issues for report disclosure and key points in sustainability performance improvement in future. - The Committee validated the 17 material issues to be addressed in the report.
+Identified sustainability issues The consultant had an interview with the representatives of the Group's senior management to assist the Group in reviewing and amending its list of sustainability issues.
+The consultant assisted the Group to 2 identify 33 issues, spanning across five aspects including Economic Performance, Environmental Protection, Employment Identified the most important and Labour Practices, Operating Practices sustainability issues and Community Investment, which serve The consultant designed different as the basis of this internal and external engagement activities for internal and stakeholder engagement. stakeholders respectively, external The number of issues on the list was including training workshops and focus reduced from 37 in last year to 33 to allow group discussion. a more focused discussion.
+The consultant assisted the Group to collect staff's view in the form of a questionnaire survey.
+All discussions and questionnaire survey are conducted in anonymity to ensure the confidentiality of the content of stakeholder engagement.
+Confirmed material sustainability issues The consultant reported the stakeholders' opinions and the results of the materiality analysis to the Group's Corporate Social Report Editorial Committee The Committee discussed the major issues for Conducted materiality analysis report disclosure and key points in sustainability The consultant conducted the performance improvement in future. materiality analysis to identify the The Committee validated the 17 material issues 3 most important 17 issues. to be addressed in the report.